The Zen Studies Podcast

 This podcast is recorded specifically for podcast listeners, and I want it to be fun and educational at the same time.

-Buddhist History and Seminal Texts – These episodes are in a series, starting with ancient India at the time of Shakyamuni Buddha and continuing up until the present day.
+Buddhist History – These episodes are in a series, starting with ancient India at the time of Shakyamuni Buddha and continuing up until the present day.
 The series covers all areas where Buddhism has taken a significant hold, including the West, and takes time to explore seminal texts as they appear in the timeline of Buddhist history.

 I hope you enjoy listening!
 As a disclaimer, I should say that I am a Soto Zen priest, not a professional scholar or historian.
 If you are aware of any mistakes or important omissions I make in the podcast, please feel free to post a comment or email me!